EnigmaCurry/curlbomb/README.md

 your connection flows through.
 Using TLS makes sure this doesn't happen.

+Note that when the `--ssl` parameter is combined with the `--ssh` parameter, the SSL certificate should be generated for the host running the SSH server rather than the one running curlbomb.
+To prevent having to store the SSL certificate in plain text on your local machine, the file may be optionally PGP encrypted and curlbomb will decrypt it only when necessary.

 You can also specify `--ssl` by itself, without the path.
 In this case, a new self-signed certificate will be generated and used for this session only.